Structural analysis

 - Isotopes and isotope distributions

-- Figures of merit: mass accuracy and resolution
+- Mass accuracy and resolution

 Weeks 6-10: NMR (Prof. Emsley)